 Beginner Tip: If the hamstrings are tight, bend your knees.
 Let the neck muscles relax completely and breathe deeply.

 Great For: Relaxing and cooling down with this restorative hip-opening stretch.

 Getting Into Your Pose: From the hands-and-knees position, separate your knees wider than the hips.
 Keeping your hands in position, press the pelvis back and down toward the heels, lengthening your arms and lowering your head toward the floor.

 Beginner Tip: Touch the hips to the feet, if possible.
 If not, just lower the hips as much as possible and relax the torso and arms, resting the forehead on the ground or on a blanket or block.

 Great For: Finishing off your routine with stillness and relaxation.

-Getting Into Your Pose: Simply lie on your back, focus on your breathing and stillness, and relax all the muscles of your body.
+Getting Into Your Pose: Simply lie with your back on the yoga mat.
+You can add bolsters or blankets under the knees and hips if they’re sore.
+Focus on your breathing and stillness, and relax all the muscles of your body.
 Invite your mind and heart to rest, as well.